withastro/docs/src/pages/en/guides/deploy.md

     :::

-    Other hosts will require you to [build your site locally](#building-your-site-locally) and deploy using the command line, or by pushing to your local git repository.
+    Other hosts will require you to [build your site locally](#building-your-site-locally) and deploy using the command line.

 ## Building Your Site Locally